Zerodha Unauthorised Trading : How To Get Your Money Back?

 Zerodha Unauthorised Trading Complaints

-One major risk investors face is unauthorised trading.
+One major risk investors face is unauthorised trading by stockbroker.

 Unauthorised trading refers to transactions executed in an investor’s trading or demat account without their explicit knowledge or consent.